alobo01/AISafety/posts/Consensus Through Debate/main.md

   async_execution: true
 ```

+---

 ### **5.3.
 Crew Structure**

-To effectively model all stages of the consensus process, we have developed a **Crew** system that dynamically manages tasks for a specified set of debaters.
+To effectively model all stages of the consensus process, we developed a **Crew** system that dynamically manages tasks for a specified set of debaters.
 Given the current limitations of Language Learning Models (LLMs) in determining task execution order, all crews operate using a **Sequential** process.

 The crew workflow is divided into four distinct phases:

-1. **Before Tasks**:
+1. **Before Tasks:**
-   Tasks executed before initiating the debate, common to all debaters.
+   Executed before initiating the debate, common to all debaters.
-   *Example*: Create a proposal that incorporates the needs of all debaters.
+   *Example:* Create a proposal that incorporates the needs of all debaters.
-   *Execution Mode*: Parallel.
+   *Execution Mode:* Parallel.

-2. **Debaters Tasks**:
+2. **Debaters Tasks:**
-   Tasks performed by each debater.
+   Performed by each debater.
 The initial task utilizes the output from the Before Tasks as context, while subsequent tasks leverage outputs from intermediary stages.
-   *Execution Mode*: Parallel across all debaters for each task.
+   *Execution Mode:* Parallel across all debaters for each task.

-3. **Between Tasks**:
+3. **Between Tasks:**
-   Tasks that bridge the Debaters Tasks, aiming to condense and summarize information produced by all agents.
+   Bridge the Debaters Tasks by condensing and summarizing information produced by all agents.
 This enhances scalability by providing relevant context for subsequent tasks.
-   *Execution Mode*: Parallel.
+   *Execution Mode:* Parallel.

-4. **After Tasks**:
+4. **After Tasks:**
    Final tasks that take the output from the last Debater Task as context and execute sequentially to generate the crew's final output.
-   *Execution Mode*: Sequential.
+   *Execution Mode:* Sequential.

 ```python
 @CrewBase